 When you’re craving wings, these Air Fryer Chicken Wings are sure to satisfy!
 Deliciously seasoned, these chicken wings are fast to prep and cook up perfectly crispy.

 As soon as I got my air fryer, it quickly became one of my most used kitchen appliances.
 The air fryer is a genius at making foods crispy with less oil, thanks to the hot air that circulates around the food as it cooks.
-Air frying makes our chicken wings, Air Fryer Fried Chicken and Air Fryer Chicken Tenders irresistibly crispy on the outside and moist and juicy on the inside.
+Air frying makes our chicken wings, Air Fryer Drumsticks, Air Fryer Fried Chicken and Air Fryer Chicken Tenders irresistibly crispy on the outside and moist and juicy on the inside.
 Compared to baking wings in the oven, these air fryer chicken wings cook and crisp up so much faster.
 They’re one of our best air fryer recipes!

 Enjoy these air fryer chicken wings as an appetizer, snack or simple meal.
 They’re sure to disappear quickly!